Reader Questions: Cash and Bond Holdings Details

 Photo by Giorgio Trovato on Unsplash

-MMB Portfolio Asset Allocation & Performance – 2025 Year End Update
+MMB Portfolio Asset Allocation & Performance – 2026 1st Quarter Update

-Here is my 2025 Year-End portfolio update that includes all our combined 401k/403b/IRAs and taxable brokerage accounts but excludes our house and small side portfolio of self-directed investments.
-Following the concept of skin in the game, the following is not a recommendation, but a sharing of our actual, imperfect DIY portfolio.
+Here is my 2026 1st Quarter portfolio update that includes all our combined 401k/403b/IRAs and taxable brokerage accounts but excludes our house and small side portfolio of self-directed investments.
+Following the concept of skin in the game, the following is not a recommendation, but a sharing of our real-world, imperfect DIY portfolio.

 “Never ask anyone for their opinion, forecast, or recommendation.
 Just ask them what they have in their portfolio.” – Nassim Taleb